-Services that are covered for you What you must pay when you get these services SCAN Heart First Orange & Los Angeles Counties SCAN Heart First Riverside & San Bernardino Counties Acupuncture for chronic low back pain (Medicare-covered) (continued) meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services SCAN Classic Los Angeles County SCAN Classic Orange County Acupuncture for chronic low back pain (Medicare-covered) (continued) meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Acupuncture services (Routine/Non-Medicare-covered) Acupuncture services cover necessary routine care.
+Acupuncture services (Routine/Non-Medicare-covered) \$0 copayment for each office visit for up \$0 copayment for each office visit for up Acupuncture services cover necessary routine care.
 You must use contracted plan providers.
-You are covered for routine acupuncture services.
-You do not need a referral for an initial acupuncture visit.
+You are covered for routine acupuncture services (combined with routine/non-Medicare-covered chiropractic services). to 30 visits per year.
+Prior authorization rules apply to 30 visits per year.
+Prior authorization rules apply You do not need a referral for an initial acupuncture visit.
 Any subsequent visits require prior authorization.
-This benefit does not apply to your maximum out-of-pocket amount. \$5 copayment for each office visit for unlimited visits per year.
-Prior authorization rules apply \$0 copayment for each office visit for up to 30 visits per year (combined with routine/non-Medicare-covered chiropractic services).
-Prior authorization rules apply
+This benefit does not apply to your maximum out-of-pocket amount.